SimCS: Simulation for Domain Incremental Online Continual Segmentation: Methodology

-\mypara{Data Quality.} It is unclear if the image rendering quality, scene scale, and object variety play a major role for CL performance.
+\mypara{Robustness to simulators.} It is unclear whether our method can be robust to different simulators with different rendering quality, scene scale, and objects.
 To address this question, we use two different simulators, \ie, CARLA~\cite{dosovitskiy2017carla} and VIPER~\cite{viper_simulator}.
-Empirical results (see Sec.~\ref{sec:Exp} for more details) show that both simulators can be effectively used in continual learning to mitigate forgetting for real data from different environments.
-Hence, our approach is robust in terms of the simulator choice.

-\mypara{Label Space.} There are many options for defining class labels leading to misalignment between different simulators and real-world datasets.
+\mypara{Label Space Alignment.} There are many options for defining class labels leading to misalignment between different simulators and real-world datasets.
 For example, CARLA has a single \textit{vehicle} class but separate classes for \textit{road line} and \textit{road}.
 Meanwhile, the real-world datasets have separate classes for \textit{cars} and \textit{trucks} but only a single class for \textit{road}.
 Hence, we merge or relabel the segmentation masks generated by the simulator of choice to achieve the maximal overlap with the label space of the real data.
 Then, we drop all other labels as opposed to merging them into the background class.
 The full details of relabeling the simulated data can be found in the appendix.
-As shown in Sec.~\ref{sec:Exp}, though some of the real-world classes are missing in the simulated data due to non-overlapping label spaces, our approach is still effective.
+As shown in our experiments, though some of the real-world classes are missing in the simulated data due to non-overlapping label spaces, our approach is still effective.
 We expect that SimCS has further potential when applied to more advanced simulators.

 \mypara{Data Quantity.} It is also not clear how much simulation data is needed for continual learning.
 Intuitively, using a large amount of simulated data could bias the model to only perform well on the simulated data, while using a small amount of data may only improve performance marginally.
 At each training iteration of SimCS, the batch of simulated data is generated by randomly setting simulator parameters, \eg camera position, weather, time and traffic conditions.
 To study the impact of the amount of simulated data on performance, we explore varying the ratio between simulated and real data during training.
 In the main experiments, we set the sim-real ratio to 1, which provides a good trade-off between computation and performance improvement.
-Our empirical analysis suggests that our approach further benefits when increasing the sim-real ratio and remains effective within a large range of this ratio.